-If you decide to list your Greater Cincinnati and Northern Kentucky house, your home will inevitably need maintenance work while it is listed on the MLS.
+If you decide to list your Northern Kentucky house, your home will inevitably need maintenance work while it is listed on the MLS.
 A good rule of thumb is to set aside 1% of the properties value for routine maintenance and minor repairs each year.
 This way you aren’t blindsided by unexpected costs while trying to sell your home.
 And remember, the faster you sell your house, the less maintenance you will be responsible for.

 In addition to the regular repairs and maintenance you will likely face, there is always a chance a major repair will be needed while you are waiting for a buyer.
 Maybe the roof starts leaking or the hot water heater blows.
 Things like this can be costly but should definitely be fixed in order to attract more buyers.
 You should always have an emergency fund set aside to deal with such expenses so you aren’t stuck with a damaged property while trying to sell it.
 When you sell directly to LOCAL HONEST HOMEBUYER, all expenses are covered.
 Repairs and all, we buy as-is.

 If the property is located in a private community, you’ll be stuck with those homeowners association dues until you are no longer listed as the owner of the house.
 Depending on your community, HOA fees can be high, and some can change rapidly.
 Don’t forget to factor these costs in when it’s time to sell.
 Things like this can often be overlooked when trying to sell the property.